denizyennerr/Brazilian_E-commerce_Analysis/README.md

 ### Database Schema (ERD)
 [Download Here](ERD.pgerd.png)
 As can be depicted from the schema, the database contains seven eight tables.
-These tables are olist_orders, olist_sellers, order_items, order_reviews, order_payments, olist_orders, olist_products, customers and the product_category_name_translation.
+These tables are orders, sellers, order_items, order_reviews, order_payments, products, customers and the product_category_name_translation.
 We will examine each table independently and conduct pre-processing to minimize excess space usage.

 ### EDA( Exploratory Data Analysis)